-Greta Thunberg gives Germany permission to keep nuke plants running
+Greta Thunberg urges Germany to keep nuke plants running

 Climate activist Greta Thunberg has given her blessing for Germany to delay plans to shut down its last remaining nuclear power plants by the end of this year, saying the loss of their output amid Europe’s energy crisis would lead to more environmentally harmful alternatives.